 Movie Tickets (or Private Screenings): Pick a theatre nearby for them to enjoy a movie or two.
 Don’t forget about great local theaters such as Studio 35, Drexel, and Grandview Theatre.
-You can also rent your own screening at many movie theatres.
 This can be a great future family outing, friend gathering, or work event.

 Note: they have closed for the season, but this will be a great gift for your recipient to enjoy in the Spring or Summer!

 Painting classes: Studios include Wine & Canvas, The Party Studio, Studio 614, Color Me Mine and more.
-While these were often held in studio or at wineries and other establishments, you can now enjoy a paint class at home!
-Have a Zoom painting party with friends or family, or buy a gift card for someone to enjoy a class on their own.
-Studios offer take-home paint kits to complete projects, and may offer live or video instruction.
+These are often held in studio or at wineries and other establishments.
 Great for the art lovers on your list!

 Brush Crazy: Stop in at Brush Crazy and purchase a gift card for a loved one (or for yourself).
 They also have lots of fun classes and arts-to-gogh options, if you want to grab a gift or schedule an outing.
 1299 Bethel Road